heera/ninja-tables/readme.txt

 Ninja Tables is the most beginner friendly and fastest WordPress Tables plugin available and getting started is so easy!
 For users’ better understanding, we have designed our documentation and user manuals in a way so that even non-technical people and novices to web development can use this plugin to the fullest!

-= Can I upload images / medias to table cells? =

-Yes, For that please check pro add one <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>

 = Can I import tables from my TablePress plugin to Ninja tables? =

 Yes, absolutely you can.
 We have introduced a feature that helps you import tables from your existing TablePress plugin.
 With this feature, you don’t have to build from scratch all those tables you created with your TablePress plugin, but can integrate them in Ninja tables with just a few clicks!

+= Can I import tables from "Ultimate Tables plugin" to Ninja tables? =

+Yes, We have added this feature to version 2.2.5.
+Recently, many Ultimate Tables users wanted to move to Ninja Tables and this was on of the most wanted features.
+We have explored Ultimate Tables and added optimized feature to transfer your "Ultimate Tables" data to Ninja Tables easily.
+Now You can transfer your "Ultimate Tables" data with a single click :)

+= Can I import tables from "Data Tables Generator by Supsystic" Plugin to Ninja tables? =

+Yes, We also added this feature to version 2.2.5.
+As like Ultimate Tables, some of our wanted to move their data from Data Tables Generator by Supsystic to Ninja Tables.
+We have added a features where you can now transfer "Data Tables Generator by Supsystic" data to Ninja Tables with a single click.

 = How can I import my tables from other plugins? =

-If you are using a table builder plugin other than TablePress, you will have to export the table files in CSV/JSON format.
+If you are using a table builder plugin other than TablePress / Data Tables Generator by Supsystic / ULTIMATE TABLES, you have to export the table files in CSV/JSON format.
 Ninja Tables allow you to upload those CSV/JSON files directly into Ninja Tables.

 = How can I manage long tables with huge amount of data? =

 Tables are usually introduced to present a huge amount of data in an organized way.
 Still, sometimes large amount of entries can botch that purpose.
 To maintain this hassle you can utilize different options Ninja Tables offers.
 You can use Pagination to break down your tables in segments.
 Not only that, Search/Filter option allows you to quickly find out the exact information you might be looking for from a haystack of table data.

+= Can I upload images / medias to table cells? =

+Yes, For that please check pro add one <a href="https://wpmanageninja.com/downloads/ninja-tables-pro-add-on/">here</a>

 == Screenshots ==

-1. Backend - Table Data View
+1. Table Preview with Features
-2. Backend - Table Data Update
+2. Add / Edit Table Data
-3. Backend - Table Configuration
+3. Backend - Table Column Configuration
-4. Backend - Add Table Column
+4. Table Design Studio - Use any color in your mind
 5. Backend - Import / Export Table Data
 6. Import or Export Table from CSV,JSON or from TablePress
 7. Default Table View in Frontend